 Sickle cell disease changes the shape of the oxygen-carrying molecules (called hemoglobin) found inside red blood cells.
 Red blood cells are usually round and flexible.
 This allows them to glide smoothly through your bloodstream.
 But when you have sickle cell disease, the abnormal hemoglobin creates stiff, sickle-shaped red blood cells.

 If you have this disease, these abnormally shaped red blood cells can cause a number of health problems.
 For example:

-- The cells build up and block blood flow to organs and tissues.
+- The cells get stuck in the smaller arteries and block blood flow to organs and tissues.